Make this Easy Chili Recipe on the stovetop! Our basic chili is full of flavor and is simple enough to make for a weeknight dinner!

 - Peppers: bell peppers, jalapenos, chile peppers

-- Spices: cumin, oregano, chili powder, paprika
+- Spices: cumin, oregano, garlic, chili powder, paprika

 Yes, chili is one of those things that freezes well!
 Store any leftover chili in the refrigerator for 3-4 days or in the freezer for up to 3 months.
 Or you can make this easy chili recipe ahead of time and freeze it in individual portions for a quick lunch or dinner.